-Daiwa Securities Group (Consolidated) VaR (Value at Risk)
+Daiwa Securities Group (Consolidated) Value at Risk

-- Target: Trading accounts
+- Scope: Trading accounts

-- Confidence level: 99% on one side, holding period: 1 day
+- Confidence level: 99% (one-side test), Holding period: 1 day

-- Consider the correlation of price fluctuations between products
+- Adjusted for price correlation between products

-|By risk factor (End of month)|
+|By risk factor (Month-end)|

 (3) Liquidity risk management

-Funding Basic Policy
+Basic Policy on Fund Procurement

-Liquidity management system using liquidity management indicators
+Liquidity management system using Liquidity Management Indicators

 Contingency Funding Plan